kentor/www.kentor.dev/_posts/2015-03-17-testing-react-and-flux-applications-with-karma-and-webpack.md

 ### Testing Flux Stores

-The problem with Flux stores is that stores are usually singletons with state, and [singletons with state](http://misko.hevery.com/code-reviewers-guide/flaw-brittle-global-state-singletons/) can quite possibly be one of the worst things to test because its state persists between tests.
+The problem with Flux stores is that stores are usually singletons with state, and [singletons with state](http://misko.hevery.com/code-reviewers-guide/flaw-brittle-global-state-singletons/) can quite possibly be one of the worst things to test because their state persists between tests.
 It becomes hard to predict the state of the store when many parts of your application interact with it throughout the test suite.
 You might be thinking that you could just implement some method to reset the state of the store, but doing this for every store is error prone and a maintainability nightmare.

 Jest solves this problem by running every test case in its own environment.
 In otherwords, when we `require` a module in a test case or in a `beforeEach` block, the module imported is a fresh instance.
 This is exactly the behavior we want when testing stores!